Poland holds presidential election delayed by pandemic

-WARSAW, Poland (AP) — Poles began voting in a presidential election Sunday that had originally been scheduled for May but was delayed by the coronavirus pandemic.
+WARSAW, Poland (AP) — Poles began voting in a presidential election Sunday that had been scheduled for May but was delayed by the coronavirus pandemic, a ballot taking place amid deep cultural and political divisions in the European Union nation.

-President Andrzej Duda, a 48-year-old conservative backed by the ruling party, is running against 10 other candidates as he seeks a second 5-year term.
+President Andrzej Duda, a 48-year-old conservative backed by the nationalist ruling Law and Justice party, is running against 10 other candidates as he seeks a second 5-year term.
+Whether Duda wins or not will determine whether the ruling party keeps its near-monopoly on political power in Poland.

 Most recent polls showed that no single candidate was likely to reach the 50% required to avoid a runoff.
-In that case, the two top vote-getters will face each other July 12.
+In that case, the two top vote-getters will face each other on July 12.

 Polling stations remain open until 9 p.m.
-(1900 GMT), and exit polls will be announced immediately after.
+(1900 GMT), and exit polls will be announced immediately afterward.
 The final officials results are expected by Wednesday at the latest.

 Poland has not been as badly hit by the pandemic as many countries in Western Europe, and most people were voting in person, though required to wear masks and observe other hygiene rules.
-There was also a mail-in voting option, while thousands in some southwestern regions with higher numbers of infection were also required to vote by mail.
+There was also a mail-in voting option, and thousands of voters in some southwestern regions with higher virus infection numbers were required to vote by mail.

-Duda, who is backed by the ruling Law and Justice party, has run a campaign that focused on defending traditional values in the mostly Catholic nation while promising to raise living standards on a par with those in the West.
+Duda’s campaign focused on defending traditional values in the mostly Catholic nation while promising to raise living standards to Western European levels.
 He took a position against same-sex marriage and adoption and denounced the LGBT rights movement as a dangerous “ideology.”

-That kind of rhetoric — along with laws that have given the nationalist and conservative Law and Justice party much greater control over the justice system and the harnessing of public media as a tool to promote the government’s image — have raised concerns among some that Poland is following Hungary in eroding democratic foundations.
+That kind of rhetoric — along with laws that have given the conservative Law and Justice party much greater control over the justice system and the ability to harness public media to promote the government’s image — have raised concerns among some that Poland is following Hungary in eroding democratic norms established after communism collapsed three decades ago.

 Duda’s strongest challenge comes from the Warsaw mayor, Rafal Trzaskowski, also 48, who is backed by the centrist Civic Platform party.

-On the campaign trail, Trzaskowski, has promised to keep Law and Justice’s popular spending programs while vowing to restore constitutional norms.
+On the campaign trail, Trzaskowski, has promised to keep Law and Justice’s popular social welfare spending programs while vowing to restore constitutional norms.

 Trzaskowski entered the race late after an election originally scheduled for May 10 was scrapped due to the pandemic.
-Duda’s once strong support, bolstered by adulatory coverage in public media, began to slip once restrictions were lifted and other candidates could campaign.
+Duda’s once strong support, bolstered by adulatory coverage in public media, began to slip once virus lockdown restrictions were lifted and other candidates could campaign.

-Polling ahead of Sunday’s vote suggested that Duda was the front-runner on Sunday but might not reach the 50% needed to win outright.
+Polling ahead of Sunday’s vote suggested Duda was the front-runner but might not reach the 50% needed to win outright.
 Polls also showed that he would have a more difficult time in a runoff given that many opposition votes would be expected to consolidate against Duda.

 The other candidates include Szymon Holownia, a TV personality and journalist who had once studied to be a priest.
 Holownia is unaffiliated with any party and has generated some enthusiasm among those tired of years of bickering between Law and Justice and Civic Platform, the country’s two main parties.